cfclemos/scheduler-class-assistant/README.md

 The **Scheduler-ClassAssistant** is a robust tool for creating and optimizing academic timetables.
 It leverages concepts from **mathematical programming**, such as **genetic algorithms** and **integer methods**, to solve complex resource-allocation and constraint problems.

-This project simplifies schedule management by considering factors such as:

-* 👨‍🏫 Teacher availability
-* 🏫 Classroom capacity
-* ⏰ Time constraints (preferences and unavailability)
-* 🔄 Optimization of idle gaps between classes

 With an intuitive graphical interface, the system enables easy visualization and adjustment of generated schedules, combining the power of advanced optimization techniques with practical usability.

 ---